- Updated on November 1, 2020

 Dozens, if not hundreds, of professional physiological and medical studies, suggest that hyperventilation is the central physical effect of stress and anxiety, while the presence of hyperventilation is the key cause of stress.

 Management of stress

 Hence, in order to get rid of major effects and causes of stress, breathing retraining is a logical natural solution.
-With over X seconds for the body oxygen test, people naturally become resilient to all types of stress and view the same events in their lives with calm (wise) eyes.
+With over X seconds for the body-oxygen test, people naturally become resilient to all types of this and view the same events in their lives with calm (wise) eyes.
 At the same time, the same number X (in seconds) ensures natural elimination of toxins from tissues of the human body.
 The number X is provided below as your bonus content.

 ‘myid156’, ‘TWEET’ => ‘Learn about types, causes and effects of stress: heavy breathing and low body oxygen’,